Lai Kui Fang: Selected awards

+Career

-In 1963, Lai won a government scholarship to further his studies at the "Ecole Nationale superieure des Beaux-Arts" in Paris.
-He specialised in figure drawing for 7 years and has achieved excellent results.
+In 1963, Lai won a government scholarship to seek advanced education at the "Ecole Nationale superieure des Beaux-Arts" in Paris, France.
+He excelled in figure drawing for 7 years and achieved excellent results.
 Lai was then recommended by Prof. Chapelain-MIDY for 5 consecutive scholarships.
 In 1969, he obtained the "Diplome Superieur des Arts-Plastiques".
-That year, he proceeded to learn sculpture under the tutelage of Etienne Martin.
+In the same year, he proceeded to learn sculpture under the tutelage of Professor Étienne Martin.